ejboettcher/Talk-ProcessingLargeDatawithPandas/slides.md

 </br>
 </br>

 ### Link to Repo
 [https://github.com/DiDacTexGit/Talk-ProcessingLargeDatawithPandas](https://github.com/DiDacTexGit/Talk-ProcessingLargeDatawithPandas)

 -----------------------------------------------------------------------
 ## Motivation
 Data sets can get large quickly.
 You can quickly go from looking at a few 100 lines and a handful of columns to a million lines and hundred of columns.

-Luckily, we live in a time where most people have laptops processing power that would have been the engineers who put a man on the moon swoon and/or would have thought to be impossible to make.
+Luckily, we live in a time where most people have laptops with processing power that would have made the engineers who put a man on the moon swoon and/or would have thought to be impossible to make.

 <br/>